-Brown bag provides a casual meeting place that facilitates communication and camaraderie in the graduate student community over FREE LUNCH (fingers crossed this eyar!).
-Hang out with your friends, make new ones, hear about cool science, and gorge yourself on pizza: what's not to like?
+Brown bag provides a casual meeting place that facilitates communication and camaraderie in the graduate student community over FREE LUNCH (fingers crossed this year!).
+Hang out with your friends, make new ones, hear about cool science, and gorge yourself on pizza (and sometimes other foods like sandwiches and salads): what's not to like?
 Graduate students can connect with one another to exchange ideas, form collaborations, advertise upcoming events, and express concerns.
 The first meeting each year (usually the first Friday after classes begin) departs from this general format and will be primarily an opportunity for new graduate students to be introduced to the current group of graduate students.

-Brown bag is a forum for graduate students to communicate with the graduate student executive board, the Associated Director of Graduate Programs, the SOLS director, and the Graduate Programs staff for discussions about funding, annual reports, health care, and other topics For students in programs without a program-specific seminar, Brown Bag is a great option to practice talks and get feedback outside of your specific lab group.
+Brown bag is a forum for graduate students to communicate with the graduate student executive board, the Associated Director of Graduate Programs, the SOLS director, and the Graduate Programs staff for discussions about funding, annual reports, health care, and other topics.

+For students in programs without a program-specific seminar, Brown Bag is a great option to practice talks and get feedback outside of your specific lab group.
 For students that do have program-specific seminars, Brown Bag is a chance to practice talks for an interdisciplinary audience.

-Brown Bag is listed as BIO 591 Current Topics in Life Sciences.
-There are numerous BIO 591 courses listed in the schedule, so make sure you're signing up for the right one.
+Brown Bag is listed as BIO 542 SoLS Current Topics in the Life Sciences (class number 89292).
 Most graduate courses require an override, so you may have to obtain the override by listing the course on your course permissions request form!
 Registration is not required to attend Brown Bag, but it is highly encouraged.
 There is a forgiving attendance policy for those registered and the tuition (indirectly) helps fund the food provided at this Brown Bag seminar, so it's good to register!